Friday, October 3, 2008

 Serve the dish surrounded by eggplant slices and pass the pomegranate sauce in a sauceboat.

 (we just layered it in a tupperware container and poured the sauce all over.
-SRSLY this was SO delish I wish I had known about the wonders of Georgian food in the Spiz... i can't help but say sorry guys for not providing this fantasy of flavors)
+SRSLY this was SO delish I wish I had known about the wonders of Georgian food in the Spiz... i can't help but say sorry guys for not providing this fantasy of flavors)down conn way

 There was a manmade pond on which we went canoeing (not just in circles) because it was a little too late and a bit too chilly to swim (story of my life this summer so far- wtf?).
 I saw the beaver that has been terrorizing the grounds keeper do what beavers do by lifting it's tail up at a 45 degree angle and then slapping it down on the water really hard, making it sound as if a bowling ball had plunked in.
 He did this a couple of times, and the last time around I was definitely startled enough to give a yelp.
 The pond was totally beautiful!
 Inky water, hyper reflective of all the various greenery around it.
 Apparently in the woods surrounding the foundation and the studios live deer, wild turkey, bunnies, owls, racoons, chipmunks, and squirrels.
 At night it gets very dark and there are strange noises. it's so completely isolated in the woods I kept thinking about that Alice Munro story from the New Yorker and got really scared, jumpy even.
 For dinner (eaten out on the screened in porch) Carmelle and I made a really incredible recipe involving cod, pommegranite sauce and eggplant medalions.
 SUPER DELISH.
 A Georgian recipe apparently.
 It was a really great visit.